 We focused on two performance metrics which are important in the development of embedded systems in general and for the automotive grade software in particular: execution speed and memory consumption.
 Execution speed is important as it can affect the speed at which one device can send messages containing authentication data or cipher texts.
-The flash memory available on a certain device may not be enough to hold the application and the cryptographic library, therefore it is essential to have an image on the memory requirements for using such a library.
+The Flash memory available on a certain device may not be enough to hold the application and the cryptographic library, therefore it is essential to have an image on the memory requirements for using such a library.

-4.1.
-Execution speed
+A. Execution speed

-For the majority of platforms, the code was deployed and executed on the platform.
+Evaluation methodology.
+For the majority of platforms, the code was deployed and executed on the actual device.
 In the case of the S08, RL78 and RH850 platforms a simulator was used for evaluating execution speeds.
 For fairness in comparison, basic compiler settings were used in all cases without enabling specific optimisations for speed or size.
 For the block ciphers, besides Katan which had 80 bits keys for all variants, we used 128-bit keys for all input sizes.

 Measurement for execution speed was done using an oscilloscope for the platforms for which we had the corresponding hardware.
 For the other platforms, simulator capabilities for clock cycle counting were used.

-Table 3 shows the execution speed of all primitives in our CAL implementation on the selected target platforms for various input sizes.
+Results.
+Table III shows the execution speed of all primitives in our CAL implementation on the selected target platforms (besides SP37 which is discussed separatelly) for various input sizes.
 For the block ciphers, the values represent the time for encryption of the input block.
 The approximation for very long inputs was calculated as the difference in cycles/bytes between the result for 4096 byte inputs and 2048 byte inputs divided by 2048.

 It can be noticed that the ranking of the cryptographic primitives may differ depending on the platform.
 This is caused by the fact that the same code is used on all platforms without any specific improvements.
-Therefore, the implementation may prove to be better suited on some platforms than the others.
+Therefore, the implementation may prove to be better suited on some platforms than for others.
 One clear example for this is Speck which will outperform the other ciphers in most cases but proves to be slower on S08 and S12 devices.

-Current uses of cryptographic primitives in automotive applications are mainly for device reprogramming functionalities the where the amount of data which needs to be processed is very large divided into hundreds or thousands of messages (depending on the size of the firmware that needs to be signed).
-We therefore graphically illustrate the execution times for 4096 byte inputs in Figures 2 and 3.
-These plots were synthetically obtained based on the determined cycle/byte value and considering that the frequency used on each platform is the maximum possible (Table 2).
+Current uses of cryptographic primitives in automotive applications are mainly for device reprogramming functionalities where the amount of data which needs to be processed is very large, divided into hundreds or thousands of messages (depending on the size of the firmware that needs to be signed).
+We therefore graphically illustrate the execution times for 4096 byte inputs in Figures 2